Julian Dutton: Comedy, stand-up and radio

 including Week Ending which he worked on with Peter Baynham, Richard Herring, Stewart Lee, Harry Hill, Ben Moor, Armando Iannucci, Harry Thompson, and Sarah Smith; and The News Huddlines, Roy Hudd's weekly topical sketch show.
 As well as performing cabaret on the club circuit, from 1991 to 1997 he wrote more than eighty half-hour radio comedy shows, including The Harpoon, the latter jointly with Peter Baynham and starring himself with Alistair McGowan, Peter Baynham, Susie Brann and Mary Elliot-Nelson.
 Three series of The Harpoon were broadcast, plus two Christmas specials, all produced by Sarah Smith, from 1991 to 1993.
 During this time Dutton also dramatised and performed in six P. G. Wodehouse stories for BBC Radio 4, Ukridge, in which Griff Rhys Jones played the eponymous anti-hero, starring alongside Robert Bathurst.

 The following year, in 1994, he was given his own series, Truly, Madly, Bletchley, which he wrote and starred in, along with David Battley, Liz Fraser, Simon Godley and Toby Longworth.

 Truly, Madly, Bletchley, produced by Dirk Maggs, was the first sketch show in the history of radio comedy to have been written by one person – apart from Harry Hill's Fruit Corner, which was being broadcast at the same time and which Dutton also performed in.
 Other radio comedy shows Dutton performed in include Ian Hislop & Nick Newman's series Gush, Mammon, and The Christopher Marlowe Mysteries.

-As a result of his radio work Dutton won the Peter Titheradge Award for Radio Comedy Writing, along with Richard Herring and Stewart Lee.
+As a result of his radio work Dutton won the BBC Radio Comedy Writers Bursary (then known as the Peter Titheradge Award) along with Richard Herring and Stewart Lee.
 At this period he was touring widely as a stand-up comedian, supporting Harry Hill in the West End, and performing with Al Murray, Jim Tavare and Jenny Eclair.

 In 2009 Dutton wrote and performed two new radio comedy series, Inside Alan Francis, with fellow comedian and actor Alan Francis, and a new radio impressions show, The Secret World, produced by Bill Dare, in which Dutton performed alongside star impressionists Jon Culshaw, Lewis Macleod, Duncan Wisbey and Jess Robinson.
 The Secret World won the Radio Academy Gold Award in 2014, the judges saying that 'the greatest joy of The Secret World was in the sharpness of the writing and the highly entertaining performances.
 This wasn't just satire.
 It was satire with great imagination.'